logo for strength-and-power-for-volleyball.com

 Lie facedown over the balance ball so your chest is up off the ball.

 Y, T, W, L's are great for improving scapulothoracic stability thus helping prevent shoulder injuries at the rotator cuff.
-Volleyball weight training that leaves out scapular stabilizer exercises may be missing the key to preventing volleyball injuries that occur at the shoulder.
+A workout program that leaves out scapular stabilizer exercises may be missing the key to preventing volleyball injuries that occur at the shoulder.

 • Action: